 The WTI continued its Global Economic Governance (GEG) Seminar Series in 2020.
 Some of the seminars were held on site, while others had to switch to an online format due to the pandemic.
 Speakers included WTI Advisory Board members Thomas Bernauer, Victor do Prado, Gabrielle Marceau and External Faculty member Nora Neufeld.
 Of special mention is the GEG seminar by Chern-Chyi Chen, Taiwan's Deputy-Minister of Economic Affairs, who addressed Taiwan's history in the Multilateral Trading System and Global Economy trends and challenges, which might emerge in a Post Covid-19 world.
 He talked about a new emphasis on supply chain resilience, techdriven policies as well as Environmental, Social and Corporate Governance (ESG).
-The purpose issues and challenges raised by recent experience with the COVID-19 pandemic.
-It consisted of a total of ten sessions, which can be found on our website as podcasts.
+The purpose of these seminars is to allow students and interested public to benefit from the insights and personal experience of the experts invited, and to engage in discussions with the experts as well as among themselves on the aspects of global economic governance addressed.